Quantum Polarimetry: Evaluating Classical Intuitions in Light of Quantum Polarimetry

 It is clear from the discussion of unpolarized states that decomposition III will also perform poorly for depolarization transformations.
 For example, we expect a convex combination of a do-nothing operation and rotation by $\pi$ to be able to completely depolarize an incident polarized state: \eq{ \hat{\rho}_{\mathrm{pol}}\quad\underset{\mathrm{depolarization}}{\to}\quad\frac{1}{2}\hat{\rho}_{\mathrm{pol}}+\frac{1}{2}\hat{R}\left(\pi,\mathbf{n}\right)\hat{\rho}_{\mathrm{pol}}\hat{R}^\dagger\left(\pi,\mathbf{n}\right)=\hat{\rho}_{\mathrm{unpol}}\neq\hat{\rho}_{\mathrm{isotropic}}, } where $\mathbf{n}$ may be any axis orthogonal to the direction of polarization of $\hat{\rho}_{\mathrm{pol}}$.
 Other depolarizing transformations do indeed suffice for decomposition III, such as that of complete depolarization \eq{ \hat{\rho}_{\mathrm{pol}}\quad\underset{\mathrm{complete\,depolarization}}{\to}\quad\int d\btheta=\hat{R}\left(\btheta\right)\hat{\rho}_{\mathrm{pol}}\hat{R}^\dagger\left(\btheta\right)=\hat{\rho}_{\mathrm{unpol}}=\hat{\rho}_{\mathrm{isotropic}}. }

 From these considerations, we see that quantum decompositions I-III may be seen to underly the classical polarization decomposition in certain circumstances, but only the quantum decomposition into first-order polarized and unpolarized fractions, II, transforms correctly under all classical polarization transformations.
-We are thus faced with two alternatives: \textit{give up the privileged status of classical polarization transformations or give up the physical intuition of unpolarized states being isotropic under polarization rotations}.
+We are thus faced with two alternatives: \textit{give up the privileged status of classical polarization transformations} or \textit{give up the physical intuition of unpolarized states being isotropic under polarization rotations}.
+Both alternatives are required for the quantum states that have no analogue to the classical decomposition into polarized and unpolarized fractions.